pamods/pamods.github.io/README.md

 - Clone this repository
 - Zip your mod up correctly for PAMM.
-- Add it to the mods dir.
+- Add it to the user_mods dir.
 - Commit and Send a pull request

-Then when the PR is accepted, we'll run the tool to regenerate modlist.ini and your mod will be available :)
+Then when the PR is accepted, we'll run the tool to regenerate modlist.json and your mod will be available :)

 ### Usage for members

 - Clone this repository
 - Zip your mod up correctly for PAMM.
-- Add it to the mods dir.
+- Add it to the user_mods dir.
 - Run ListGenerator.exe
-- Commit all changes (adding/replacing your mod zip and updating modlist.ini)
+- Commit all changes (adding/replacing your mod zip and updating modlist.json)
 - Push changes

 ### Help!
 I don't know git